 Any stable node, detecting the stoppage of receiving the pushed stream to itself, checks whether its parent is still alive by sending an isAlive message to the parent and waits for an alive message as reply.
 In case the reply timeouts, it sends a recoverTree message to the node designated as backupParent to take over.
 On receiving the recoverTree message or detecting the failure of the relay node through heartbeat timeout, the backupRelayNode initiates a recovery of the link.
 It retains a replica of the channelInfo data structure, and it knows the parent node of the failed relay node.
 A handOver message is sent to that parent to consider the backup node as a child instead of the failed node.
 Thus the failure is recovered completely locally.
 A new backup relay node is also designated at this time.
+The failure recovery procedure is illustrated in Figure 2(b).

-In the very unlikely event when both the relay node and backup relay node fails concurrently, the tree will not be recovered and the node that sent the recoverTree message to the backup parent will not receive any stream data.
-Passing a threshold amount of time without receiving any stream data after receiving the alive message from the parent or after sending the recoverTree message, the downstream nodes will realize that both relay and the backup relay failed in some upstream node.
+In the very unlikely event when both the relay node and backup relay node fail concurrently, the tree will not be recovered and the node that sent the recoverTree message to the backup parent will not receive any stream data.
+Passing a certain amount of time without receiving any stream data after receiving the alive message from the parent or after sending the recoverTree message, the downstream nodes will realize that both relay and the backup relay failed in some upstream node.
 All of these downstream relay nodes will join the streaming group independently using the join procedure.

-3.5.
-Split and Merge of Cliques
+3.6 Split and Merge of Cliques

-As described in Section 2.1, when arrival and departure of nodes make a clique too large or too small, the clique splits into two or merge with its successor clique.
-In addition to the routing table updates done by the eQuus substrate, the tree structure maintained by the relay nodes may also need to be updated during split and merge.
+As described in Section 2, when arrival and departure of nodes in the routing overlay make a clique too large or too small, the clique splits into two or merges with its successor clique.
+In addition to the routing table updates done by the routing substrate, the tree structure of the transport overlay may also need to be updated during split and merge.